 When running a published app, Hex may use cached SQL results for cells that execute SQL against a database.
 Users can adjust whether or not published apps pull from cache, as well as set the max age of cached results, in a project's run settings.
 When an app run uses cached SQL results, the results will either be marked as up to date or stale, depending on what's been configured in the run settings.
 Clicking on the freshness indicator will show the age of the cached results:

 Note that when multiple cached SQL results are used in an app, this number represents the maximum age of the results.

 An app can be rerun without cached results via the 3-dot menu in the upper right of the published app:

 By default, Hex will use cached results in both logic sessions and published apps if the same query has been run within the last 60 minutes.

-Admins can adjust this default for their workspace, with separate timeouts for developing logic, and published apps.
-To adjust the default timeout, visit Settings → Environment under the "Workspace" header, and adjust the settings for Workspace SQL caching.
+Admins can adjust this default for their workspace, with separate timeouts for developing logic and published apps.
+To adjust the default timeouts, visit Settings → Environment under the "Workspace" header, and adjust the settings for Workspace SQL caching.

-Editors can further adjust the timeouts per project via the Environments sidebar, with separate settings for logic sessions and published apps.
+Editors can further adjust the logic timeout per project via the Environments sidebar:

-You can also choose to turn off the use of cached results, however this will lead to more queries being run against your warehouse and increased compute time.
+Admins can also choose to turn off the use of cached results for the entire workspace; however, note that this will lead to more queries being run against your warehouse and increased compute time in projects.